The Influence of Lepton Portal on the WIMP-pFIMP framework: Dark Matter phenomenology

 The real scalar pFIMP ($\phi$) interacts with the target nucleus through the WIMP loop and Higgs-mediated process shown in Fig\,.~\ref{feyn:pfimp-dd}, enabled by the WIMP-Higgs portal and WIMP-pFIMP interactions.
 Here, we are using the SI effective pFIMP-nucleon cross-section, which is $\rm \sigma_{\phi\rm N}^{\rm eff}=(\Omega_{\phi}h^2/\Omega_{\rm DM}h^2)\sigma_{\phi\rm N}^{\rm SI}$.

 The pFIMP-nucleon scattering is only possible via a 1-loop mediated process, see Fig\,.~\ref{feyn:pfimp-dd}.
 This $\sigma_{\phi\rm N}^{\rm SI}$ cross-section predominantly depends on $\lambda_{\chi\rm H}$ and $\lambda_{\chi\phi}$, while the effect of the DM mass in the loop is minimal as it only contributes through logarithms.
-We already have discussed the $\lambda_{\chi\phi}$ effect in DM relic in Fig\,.~\ref{figb}, where we have shown the correlation between $\lambda_{\chi\phi}$ and $\lambda_{\chi \rm H}$, which is inversely correlated to each other to adjust the DM relic and respect the observed DD limit.
+We already have discussed the $\lambda_{\chi\phi}$ effect in DM relic density in Fig\,.~\ref{figb}, where we have shown the correlation between $\lambda_{\chi\phi}$ and $\lambda_{\chi \rm H}$, which is inversely correlated to each other to adjust the DM relic density and respect the observed DD limit.
 The use of a small $\lambda_{\chi\rm H}$ value allows the WIMP to stay within the current DD limit.
-However, this also increases the relic of the WIMP, which is then adjusted by the enhancement of $\lambda_{\chi\phi}$.
+However, this also increases the relic density of the WIMP, which is then adjusted by the enhancement of $\lambda_{\chi\phi}$.
 However, this choice does not impact $\rm \sigma_{\phi\rm N}^{SI}$, and this effect is more noticeable at higher mass ranges.
-In Figure \ref{fig:pfimp-dd}, the relic-allowed parameter space is depicted in the $m_{\phi}-\sigma_{\phi\rm N}^{\rm eff}$ plane.
-As these points depend on the effective relic contribution of pFIMP, the scanning behaviour relies on the characteristics of WIMP.
+In Figure \ref{fig:pfimp-dd}, the relic density allowed parameter space is depicted in the $m_{\phi}-\sigma_{\phi\rm N}^{\rm eff}$ plane.
+The parameters are varied over the same ranges as in Fig\,.~\ref{fig:wimp-dd}.
+As these points depend on the effective relic density contribution of pFIMP, the scanning behaviour relies on the characteristics of WIMP.
 However, around the Higgs resonance, some points fall within the direct detection constraint, while above it, the parameter space is mostly open for future detection.